 The cousins are Patricia Grace Mata, Missy and Makareta.
 They are three cousins living three lives – separate, yet bound together forever.
 Orphaned Mata believes she has no whānau and lives out her lonely childhood in fear and bewilderment.
 Back home on the land, educated Makareta flees an arranged marriage to study law and begin the search for her missing cousin.
 She leaves behind cheeky yet dutiful Missy who takes on her role of kaitiaki (guardian) of the land.
 As the years pass and land surveyors begin to encroach, their promise to bring their stolen cousin home seems more unlikely than ever, until a chance encounter changes everything.

 Tikanga Māori (Māori cultural practice) is an integral part of Māori culture and is at the heart of the Cousins’ story.
 Filming in Rotoiti at Te Waiiti Marae under the care of Muriwai Ihakara and the local Ngāti Hinekura and Ngāti Pikiao people, meant the film was grounded in Te Ao Māori.
 Aunties, uncles and cousins all played a role, some as actors and others lending a hand to the production.
-This gives the film an integrity which is palpable so add this one to your ‘Must Watch’ list.
+This gives the film an integrity that is palpable so add this one to your ‘Must Watch’ list.

 Cousins is showing in Australian cinemas now…